mixmesh/mixmesh/doc/rest.md

 Used to do a clean install of the box.
 A harsh cousin to `/bootstrap/reinstall`.

-Implementation note: On success <obscrete-dir&gt;/obscrete.conf is generated with the following parameters configured:
+Implementation note: On success <mixmesh-dir&gt;/mixmesh.conf is generated with the following parameters configured:

 * initialization-time
-* obscrete-dir
+* mixmesh-dir
 * pin
 * pin-salt
 * global-pki-server/data-dir